 Continuous reinforcement is where you are rewarded (or punished) each time you do something.
 Think of a child being praised or given their favourite treat each time they do their homework.

 Partial reinforcement is where you get the reward only sometimes.
 An example of this would be the child getting a reward only sometimes when they do their homework.
-This type of reinforcement is of interest to you in relation to the compulsions you carry out with intrusive thoughts, and I shall explain this to you now.
+This reinforcement is of interest to you about the compulsions you carry out with intrusive thoughts, and I shall explain this to you now.

-The problem with partial reinforcement is that it can take a lot longer to learn to repeat a particular behaviour.
-Still, once you learn the behaviour, it is powerful and tough to stop.
+The problem with partial reinforcement is that learning to repeat a particular behaviour can take much longer.
+Still, once you learn the behaviour, stopping is powerful and tough.
 If I use the child example again, if they only reward them sometimes when they do their homework, what tends to happen is this,

-- They tend to keep repeating the same behaviour (the homework), hoping that they get the treat.
-The child wants to get the treat, so they will continue with the homework in the hope of getting their reward again, as they got it a few days ago and a few days before that.
+- They tend to keep repeating the same behaviour (the homework), hoping they get the treat.
+The child wants the treat, so they will continue with the homework to get their reward again, as they got it a few days ago and a few days before.

-A good example of this is to think of someone sitting in a casino at a one-armed bandit.
-Even though it has been hours since they got a payout, they keep going hoping that they will get it again.
+An excellent example of this is to think of someone sitting in a casino with a one-armed bandit.
+Even though it has been hours since they got a payout, they keep hoping they will get it again.
 It has to happen sooner or later, right?

 The vital point is that once you get rewarded for something, even if it does not occur every time, there is always the memory that it worked before and could work again.

 Partial reinforcement in terms of your compulsions